birdsgroup/bootstrap-based-node-scoring_-boons-/README.md

 	# extracted covariate files for each tissue as provided by GTEx.
 |   +---Gene Expression Matrices
 	# extracted gene expression files for each tissue as provided by GTEx.
+	'''
+	Note: The example dataset on the Muscle Skeletal tissue provided in this directory is the single-tissue cis-eQTL data downloaded from GTEx open access V8 data repository.
+	'''
 |   +---Genes
 	# extracted list of genes for each tissue as provided by GTEx.
 |   +---Preprocessed Files # the covariate adjusted files for each tissue.